Chart Color Schemes

 Upper Caboolture is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Upper Caboolture's dwellings, as per the latest Census, consisted of 96.5% houses and 3.5% other types such as semi-detached homes, apartments, and 'other' dwellings.
-In contrast, Brisbane metropolitan area had 73.5% houses and 26.5% other dwellings.
-Home ownership in Upper Caboolture was at 25.8%, similar to Brisbane metro's level, with the remaining properties either mortgaged (51.7%) or rented (22.5%).
-The median monthly mortgage repayment in Upper Caboolture was $1,820, lower than Brisbane metro's average of $1,863.
-The median weekly rent figure for Upper Caboolture was $360, compared to Brisbane metro's $380 and the national average of $375.
-Nationally, Upper Caboolture's mortgage repayments were below the Australian average of $1,863.
+Upper Caboolture's latest Census data shows 96.5% houses and 3.5% other dwellings, compared to Brisbane metro's 73.5% houses and 26.5% other dwellings.
+Home ownership in Upper Caboolture was 25.8%, similar to Brisbane metro, with mortgaged dwellings at 51.7% and rented at 22.5%.
+The median monthly mortgage repayment was $1,820, lower than Brisbane's $1,863.
+Median weekly rent in Upper Caboolture was $360, compared to Brisbane's $380.
+Nationally, Upper Caboolture's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing